isomerpages/moe-swisscottagesec/_2025-dsa/FAQs.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>The DSA process is a commitment between the student and the school. &nbsp;Once
+<p>The DSA process is a commitment between the student and the school.
+Once
-the child has been accepted by the school through a particular talent area, the child must commit to the relevant CCA. &nbsp;There are exceptions, for example the child is injured and is not medically able to continue with the CCA. &nbsp;In this instance, we will have a discussion with the child and parents.</p>
+the child has been accepted by the school through a particular CCA, the child must commit to the CCA.
+There are exceptions, for example the child is injured and is not medically advisable for the child to continue with the specific talent area.
+In this instance, we will have a discussion with the child and parents.</p>
 </td>
 </tr>
 </tbody>